yardencsGitHub/BirdSongBout/helpers/GUI/README.md

   * Min Gap, Min Syl - These set the minimal gap between syllables and the minimal syllable durations.
 These parameters affect the threshold crossing boundaries and will update upter pressing 'u' in the Spectrogram panel.
   * CAXIS - sets the color axis in the spectrogram window.
 Updates after pressing 'u'.

+### Warning: Possible user-created annotation error
+It is possible to drag segments and make them overlap or exceed the edges of the entire sound file.
+This is not prevented in the current version and will create a corrupted annotation file.